MilenkoBugueno/teamtool/README.md

 Teamtool
 ================

-Teamtool is an emerging open source and web-based tool, which helps teams on one hand adopting new agile processes and on the other hand recruiting and training new members by means of on-the-job training units, so-called Agile Moves.
+The "Teamtool" is an emerging open source and web-based tool.
+On the one hand it helps teams adopting new agile processes and on the other hand it helps to recruit and train team members by means of on-the-job training units, the so-called "Agile Moves".

 Agile Moves are
 * clearly defined routines